Trump explodes at Nixon comparisons as he prepares to leave office - Local News 8

 Trump has been consumed by the unraveling of his presidency during his last days in office, according to people around him, which included a casual discussion among advisers recently about a possible resignation.

 Trump shut the idea down almost immediately.
-And he has made clear to aides in separate conversations that mere mention of President Richard Nixon, the last president to resign, were banned.
+And he has made clear to aides in separate conversations that mere mention of President Richard Nixon, the last president to resign, was banned.

 He told one adviser during an expletive-laden conversation recently never to bring up the ex-president ever again.
 During the passing mention of resigning this week, Trump told people he couldn’t count on Vice President Mike Pence to pardon him like Gerald Ford did Nixon, anyway.